ahmadluay9/Facial-Recognition-App/README.md

 - `.gitignore`: This file specifies patterns to be ignored by the Git version control system.

-- `README.md`: This file likely contains project documentation or instructions.
+- `README.md`: This file contains project documentation or instructions.

-- `model_training.ipynb`: This might be a Jupyter notebook for training the facial recognition model.
+- `model_training.ipynb`: This is a Jupyter notebook for training the facial recognition model.

 - `requirements.txt`: A file listing the project's dependencies.
 It is used by pip to install all the necessary packages specified in this file.